Kedron Valley Inn

 - Parking On Site

 In the foothills of Vermont’s Green Mountains, the Kedron Valley Inn is a quiet country escape.
-The property, which was renovated in winter 2011, consists of three buildings surrounded by manicured lawns and a spring-fed swimming pond flanked by umbrella-shaded lounge chairs.
-Dating back to 1822, the Tavern is the oldest of the three buildings; it originally served as a stagecoach stop, general store and post office.
-The Main building, constructed in 1828 and one of the oldest of its kind, includes a traditionally decorated lobby and a renowned restaurant with brick walls and wood chairs and a working fireplace (try the roasted pork belly on toasted brioche with grilled red onions, fresh tomatoes and arugula pistou).
+The property consists of three buildings surrounded by manicured lawns and a spring-fed swimming pond flanked by umbrella-shaded lounge chairs.
+Dating back to 1822, the Tavern is the oldest of the three buildings; it originally served as a stagecoach stop, general store, and post office.
+The Main building, constructed in 1828 and one of the oldest of its kind, includes a traditionally decorated lobby and a renowned restaurant with brick walls and wood chairs that serves Neapolitan-style pizza and antipasto (get the foccacia bread and butternut bisque).
 Meanwhile, the Log building contains the family- and pet-friendly Lodge Deluxe Rooms.
-All of the rooms have four-poster or sleigh beds, Adirondack furniture and floral fabrics.
+All of the rooms have four-poster or sleigh beds and Adirondack furniture.
 In the summer, go for a dip in the property’s two-acre pond or stake out a quiet common area with friends and play a board game.

 In the Area